How do we inspire our children?

 At Ivington, we have an excellent relationship with our local church, which enables us to visit regularly and be involved in performances to the community.

 At Ivington, we believe music is for everyone with many benefits; social, cultural, spiritual and for well-being.
 Music has the ability to develop skills for life.
 It uses part of the brain which enables students to become better learners.

 Music helps children to listen and focus, to persevere and develop self-control.
 It can connect us to other people and calm us down.

 How do we organise our teaching and learning?

-How does learning a language help our children to flourish?
+How does the children's learning help them flourish?